mikescotthc/Ansible-apps-deploy-Arch/README.md

    ```
    sudo docker run --name arch-container -it --network host archlinux/base
+   #add the following if it's on M1 Mac
+   --plaform linux/arm64
    ```

    This will create a new Docker container named `arch-container` running Arch Linux.